ehabhussein/FaceRecognition_AS_a_service/README.md

   [-] AugQ-misc updates an image status.

-This project can be used to aid in finding missing people by crowd sourcing. people report missing people which get registered in a database. then the crowd can help find this image.
+This project can be used to aid in finding missing people by crowd sourcing. you can apply this to many other things.

+Enjoy